Workday/canvas-kit/CREATING_COMPOUND_COMPONENTS.md

 >
 ```

-The `ToModelConfig` type takes in our `State` type,  `Events` type, and our `EventMap` type.
+The `ToModelConfig` type takes in our `State` type,  `Events` type, and our `EventMap` type (the event map type is extracted from the event map: `typeof disclosureEventMap`).
 This will give us the proper shape of our config object.

 The `disclosureEventMap` will also be used to create the `events` object using the `useEventMap` utility hook: